bhaskar164/PATATAP-CLONE/README.md

 # PATATAP-CLONE
-It is clone of "Patatap.com" website which plays different sounds on pressing keyboard keys while displaying some animations
+It is clone of "Patatap.com" website which plays different sounds on pressing keyboard keys along with displaying some animations.